 At the practice area, I ran through the checklist and POH and did the radios while Frank took over the controls.
 We tried extending the gear with the emergency gear extension, and maneuvering the plane in such a way to try to knock the nose gear down.
 After all of this, we still didn’t know if our gear was down, to verify we headed back to North Perry and did a fly by so the tower could have a look at our gear.
 We knew it was going to be an interesting morning when we heard the following from tower; “Your nose gear doesn’t seem to be extended”.
 To which Frank also said to me in the cockpit.
 “I also have to take a leak!”.
 Here we are, flying away from the airport to troubleshoot the gear again with not one, but two emergencies.

 We notified the tower that we were going to fly back to the practice area to troubleshoot the gear again and that we would stay in touch with them.
 Now that we knew what the exact problem was we could troubleshoot it better.
 At the practice area we circled over the grass strip, a common reference point.
 We followed the checklist again and did more maneuvers to try to knock the gear down.
 In the meantime we also got on the radio with our mechanic who gave us some more tips to try out, there was a helicopter who helped us out too, which, afterwards, turned out to be the evening news.

 After about 20 minutes of trying to get the nose gear down again we decided to do some bounce landings, maybe we could knock it down like that, right?

-Now, during this whole process I was so focussed on working together with Frank to try to get the gear down.
+Now, during this whole process I was really focused on working together with Frank to get the gear down.
 I was feeling calm, and my head was in the cockpit and ahead of the plane too.
 Before all of this I researched a lot of videos on nose-gear up landings, and in general; they all ended well.
 The most dangerous part of this whole situation were the 2 bounce landings we did actually.